-The Sambell Oration has been delivered each year since 1981.
+The Sambell Oration has been delivered most years since 1981.
 Named after former BSL executive director, Geoffrey Sambell, the event reflects his concern for social justice.

 Attended by leaders from the community, business and government, and our BSL supporters, the Sambell Oration provides a unique opportunity to be engaged in discussing important social justice issues affecting Australia.